openshift-labs/lab-learning-portal/workshop/content/exercises/02-learning-portal.md

 Each user is given access to a single project namespace.
 This is created automatically when the workshop environment is setup for their session.

-Specific workshops may provide custom configuration for the spawner to have the spawner create additional resources in the users project namespace.
+Specific workshops may provide custom configuration for the spawner to have the spawner pre-create additional resources in the users project namespace.
 This can include deploying applications.

 When the user session expires, the project namespace is automatically deleted.